Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 }
 ```

-In case you haven't ask user's consent previously, call `requestTracking` function to do this, at an appropriate time in your app (SDK will ignore all event until receive consent from user)
+In case you haven't ask user's consent previously, call `requestTracking` function to do this, at an appropriate time in your app (SDK will ignore all events until receive consent from user)

 ```swift
 IDFAFetcher.requestTracking {